Alyask01/Halal-Food-Market-App/README.md

-# Alhuda-2-Market-LLC
+# Halal Food Market

-Building a website for a school project.
-Using LAMP stack.
-Trying to build a site for a restaurant that offers online ordering.
-Any assistance would be greatly appreciated as I do not know PHP or MySQL.
+This is a restaurant online ordering application for a business, where a customer can place an order for food and the admin will recieve the order.
+This application is being used by a business called Halal Food Market located in St. Louis Missouri.